CESNET/eduroam-icinga/doc/icingaweb2_modules.md

 ## filehsipper ([module home](https://github.com/Icinga/icingaweb2-module-fileshipper))
 This module extends the director module in certain ways.
-It enables director to synchronize file formats XML, YAML, CSV, XSLX, JSON and plain icinga2 configuration.
+It enables director to synchronize file formats XML, YAML, CSV, XSLX, JSON and plain Icinga 2 configuration.
-We use this module ty synchronize plain icinga2 configuration because it cannot be done in director itself.
+We use this module ty synchronize plain Icinga 2 configuration because it cannot be done in director itself.
 Our hand crafted configuration also is speeds up the whole sync-deploy process a lot.

 This module is cloned directly from git repository.
 Revision used is `fd2c797eede60ae7875bb8a7ee24fd1a35dce338`.